The digital transformation journey

 Visionaries stand out – cluster progress across 22 digital initiatives

-As shown in the previous figure, logistics visionaries are significantly more advanced than explorers in their implementation of virtually all initiatives, and watchers are far behind.
+As shown in the previous figure, automotive visionaries are significantly more advanced than explorers in their implementation of virtually all initiatives, and watchers are far behind.

 Changing focus, making progress